ry05/couReco/README.md

-# CouReco
+# CouReco :mortar_board:
-Exploring courses on Coursera
+Building a Simple Course Recommendation system for online courses

 ## About the Project
 CouReco is a minimalistic system built on the idea to help learners navigate through the courses on Coursera, aided by a data-driven strategy.
 Currently, CouReco only performs the task of identifying the most similar and most dissimilar courses to a selected course that is chosen by the learner from a pool of courses relevant to the skills the learner is interested in.

-NOTE: This is a personal project initiated with the author's requirement for an end-to-end data science project that could help learn the skills of creating a dataset through web scraping, deploying a web-app via [Streamlit](https://www.streamlit.io/) and a basic primer into content-based recommendation systems.
+*NOTE: This is a personal project initiated with the author's requirement for an end-to-end data science project that could help learn the skills of creating a dataset through web scraping, deploying a web-app via [Streamlit](https://www.streamlit.io/) and a basic primer into content-based recommendation systems.
 Though this tool makes reasonable recommendations as of now, it is far from being "intelligent".
-However, you could download this repo and work on it and make it "smarter"! :smile:
+However, you could download this repo and work on it and make it "smarter"!* :smile:

 ## Dataset Used